- Group Tours

 - Australia (02) 8006 4411

 100 Yen Shops have become increasingly popular in recent years.
 These discount stores sell a variety of goods from make up to food and socks to kitchenware for only 100 yen per item, approximately $1.
 Some smaller products are even sold in multiples, such as 2 or 3 for 100 yen candy and snacks.
 On the other hand, some products are sold for more than 100 yen, usually ranging from 300 to 500 yen.
 These products include larger goods such as furniture and are clearly marked to avoid any confusion.
-100 yen shops are popular for their convenience and bargain.
-Daiso is one of Japan's largest 100 yen shops and has expanded to the U.S.
+The most famous Japanese dollar store chains are DAISO, Seria, and Can Do.